 Mahalo Nui Loa to our Sponsors and Supporters!

 Mahalo nui loa to our many other foundation, business, and individual supporters in Hawaii and off island.
-And special thanks to NOAA Fisheries for their critical support and partnership.
+And special thanks to NOAA, the NOAA Pacific Islands Fisheries Science Center, Regional Office and the Hawaiian Monk Seal Research Team for their critical support and partnership.
 We also are deeply grateful to the support and advice of our Ke Kai Ola Advisory Council.

 You can make a difference to ensure the survival of the Hawaiian monk seal!

 Consider a donation to save this endangered species.